 Despite computational advances, current clinical practice is still for expert observers to interpret EEGs by eye.
 Over the past three decades, there has been considerable interest in finding automated ways to analyse the EEG in order to save time consuming human analysis.
 This is a special problem for longer recordings.
-Until now, these have mostly concentrated on detection of seizures and the spikes and sharp waves which indicate epileptic activity; sensitivities of up to about 79% for seizures and 89% for spikes and sharp waves have been reported for commercial software [42, 43].
+Until now, these have mostly concentrated on detection of seizures and the spikes and sharp waves which indicate epileptic activity; sensitivities of up to Fig. 1 Three examples of epileptic waveforms.
+From the left to the right, a sharp wave, a spike wave, and a spike-andwave, characterized by a slow wave which follows the spike about 79% for seizures and 89% for spikes and sharp waves have been reported for commercial software [42, 43].